* Clover *

 Brad chuckled, shrugging, “I’ve done it.
 Dating is different these days, and it’s not like a beautiful redhead walks up to me every day.”

 She blushed.
 Brad was nice, she begrudgingly admitted to herself.
 He was also fit, handsome, and had a great job.
-He obviously didn’t mind she had a fat ass, which increased his chances of taking her home.
+He obviously didn’t mind that she had a fat ass, which increased his chances of taking her home.

 Sneaking a glance at the bar, saw Mason staring directly at her.
 Oh shit!
 She turned her body, accidentally pushing her thighs against Brad.